timgit/pg-boss/docs/usage.md

 <!-- /TOC -->

 # Intro
-pg-boss is used by creating an instance of the exported class, a subclass of a Node [EventEmitter](https://nodejs.org/api/events.html).
-Since the majority of all interactions with pg-boss involve a database, all instance functions return promises.
-Once you have created an instance, nothing happens until you call `start()`.
-When a job is created it is immediately persisted to the database, assigned to a queue by name and can be received from any pg-boss instance.
+pg-boss is a job queue written in Node.js and backed by the reliability of Postgres.

-You may use as many instances in as many environments as needed based on your requirements.
-Since each instance has a connection pool (or even if you bring your own), the only primary limitation on instance count is based on the maximum number of connections your database can accept.
+You may use as many instances as needed to connect to the same Postgres database.
+Each instance maintains a connection pool (or you bring your own), so the only limitation on connection count is based on the maximum number of connections your database can accept.
 If you need a larger number of workers than your postgres database can accept, consider using a centralized connection pool such as pgBouncer.
 If you have constraints preventing direct database access, consider creating your own abstraction layer over pg-boss such as a secure web API using the `fetch()` and `complete()` functions.

-If you require multiple installations in the same database, you will need to specify a separate schema name per install in the constructor.
+If you require multiple installations in the same database, such as for large volume queues, you may wish to specify a separate schemas per install to achieve partitioning.

 ## Job states